DanielTWScott/lifepy/README.md

 Please see my "to do" list for information on planned next steps of this project.

-# Example Animation of a Gosper Glider Gun
+## Example Animation of a Gosper Glider Gun
+The below animation shows a Gosper Glider Gun created within the Game of Life.
+(Please see [Gosper Glider Gun] http://www.conwaylife.com/wiki/Gosper_glider_gun for further information on this structure)

 ![](gosper.gif)

 ## Getting Started